bertreb/pimatic-bluelink/README.md

 ----
-This plugin needs minimal node version 10!
+This plugin needs node version 10!